maitruong-data/Sales-Performance-and-Market-Expansion-for-Global-Superstore-PowerBI/README.md

 5. 🔎Final Conclusion & Recommendations

 ## 📌Overview
-🎯**Project Objectives**\
+🎯**Project Objectives**
 This project uses Power BI to analyze and visualize global sale data for a retail company named Superstore, which operates across multiple markets and continents.
-The company is growing fast and aiming to expand their markets and strategic products.
+The company is growing fast and aiming to expand their markets and strategic products
+Our main goals are:
+-

 ❓**Business questions**
 - Overall performance: How is the business performing in terms of sales, profit, and order return rate in different years, market and product categories?